Popgun-Labs/PopGen/README.md

 model also introduces K=4 [Sylvester Normalizing Flows](https://arxiv.org/abs/1803.05649) to the posterior distribution.

-Each model is trained for ~1M steps on dynamically binarized MNIST.
-The checkpoint with the lowest test loss is retained, and marginal likelihoods estimated using the [IWAE](https://arxiv.org/abs/1509.00519) bound and 5000 samples.
+Each model is trained for 1M steps on dynamically binarized MNIST.
+The checkpoint with the lowest test loss is retained.
+Marginal likelihoods are estimated using the [IWAE](https://arxiv.org/abs/1509.00519) bound and 5000 samples.

 | Name | Posterior | Prior | log p(x) |